-Moral hazard is especially prevalent in cases where the text generation task is intricate, and so evaluation is hard: Consider a scenario where a healthcare provider uses conversational AI to summarize medical notes.
-As medical diagnosis is an intricate and critical task, the healthcare provider wishes the summaries to be generated using the most advanced language model.
-Under the pay-per-token pricing scheme, the healthcare provider agrees in advance to pay a fixed amount for each token generated.
-However, it is not hard to imagine that a firm may attempt to increase profit margins by routing some of the summarization requests to one of its cheaper models, instead of the most advanced one, without taking into account their purpose, and knowing that any lower-quality results would be attributed to the stochastic nature of LLM inference.
+Moral hazard is especially prevalent in cases where the text generation task is complex, and so evaluation is hard: Consider a scenario where a healthcare provider hires a firm to use conversational AI for summarizing medical notes.
+As medical diagnosis is an intricate and critical task, the healthcare provider wishes the medical summaries to be generated using the most advanced language model.
+Under the pay-per-token pricing scheme, the healthcare provider agrees in advance to pay the firm a fixed amount for each token generated.
+However, it is not hard to imagine that the firm may attempt to increase profit margins by routing some of the summarization requests to cheaper language models, instead of the most advanced one, without taking into account their purpose, and knowing that any lower-quality results would be attributed to the stochastic nature of LLM inference.

 \paragraph{From pay-per-token to pay-for-performance.}